Looking At MongoDB's Recent Whale Trades - Benzinga

-Someone with a lot of money to spend has taken a bullish stance on MongoDB MDB.
+A whale with a lot of money to spend has taken a noticeably bullish stance on MongoDB.

+Looking at options history for MongoDB MDB we detected 13 strange trades.

 What's The Price Target?